 The particle size was 10-20 mesh; 20-40 mesh*40-60 mesh 丨 Compare the effect of the particle size of Haematococcus Pluvialis on the extraction yield.
 The supercritical CO2 extraction process conditions are extraction pressure 70MPa, extraction temperature 40C, extraction time 7 hours, and CO2 flow rate: 2O~3OL/h.

-The experimental results show that the particle size of 20-40 mesh is the best particle size.
+The experimental results show that the particle size of 20-40 mesh is the optimization particle size.

 CO2 flow rate